husnasuboor/api-accepatance-tests/README.md

 # api-accepatance-tests
-For this automation of API's used below technologies JAVA
+For this automation of API's used below technologies

+JAVA

 Maven

-Open source Jars like Rest-Assured, JUnit, HamCrest
+Open source Jars like : Rest-Assured, JUnit, HamCrest

-Steps to run tests
+Steps to run tests:

 mvn clean install